jonseale44/Clarafi/replit.md

 ## Recent Changes (July 28, 2025)

+### Auto-Create Primary Location from Verification Data (July 28, 2025 - 3:48 PM) - COMPLETED
+Updated the clinic admin verification approval process to automatically create a primary location from registration data:

+1. **Problem Identified**:
+   - When clinic admins registered and were approved, no location was created
+   - Admins had to manually re-enter their clinic address in the locations management page
+   - Registration form already collected address, city, state, zip, and phone

+2. **Solution Implemented**:
+   - Modified `clinic-admin-verification-service.ts` approval process
+   - After creating health system, now auto-creates primary location using verification data
+   - Location inherits: address, city, state, zip, phone, NPI, and Tax ID from registration
+   - Location name matches organization name with type set to 'primary'

+3. **Data Migration**:
+   - Manually created location for Will Rogers' clinic (health system ID 6)
+   - Their original verification data was missing address fields from earlier registration
+   - Future registrations will have locations auto-created properly

+4. **Result**: New clinic admins no longer need to re-enter location data after approval - their primary location is automatically created from their verified registration information.

+## Recent Changes (July 28, 2025)

 ### Restored "Join Existing Health System" Registration Flow (July 28, 2025 - 12:10 AM) - COMPLETED
 Successfully restored the subscription key workflow that allows new users to join existing health systems: